Maltese VS West Highland White Terrier

 Living Situation

-For apartment dwellers, the Maltese rates 4/5 for apartment friendliness while the West Highland White Terrier scores 5/5.
-Exercise requirements are 5/5 for the Maltese and 2/5 for the West Highland White Terrier.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Maltese 5/5, West Highland White Terrier 5/5.
+Exercise requirements: 2/5 vs. 3/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict